 The following are the main criteria and weighting judges will consider when evaluating your entry:

-- The report proposes a solution that makes sense and adds value to the company.
+- The report proposes a solution that makes sense and adds value to Principal.
 The report assesses how well the solution meets the criteria of the stakeholders.
 The analysis assesses how sensitive the solution is to assumptions and data.

 - Data used in the model have been collected, cleaned and analyzed correctly.